Margins: Where God Begins

 We live in the tension of the “already and not yet.”

-Christ has already won the victory, but we have not yet seen its full unveiling.
+Christ has already won the victory, but we have not yet seen its fullness.

 We are already seated with Him in heavenly places, but we are not yet home.